How Does Platelet-Rich Plasma (PRP) Aid in Injury Recovery?

 PRP also has the ability to generate new tissue growth.
 This can be especially useful for degenerative problems, cartilage injuries, surgical heart procedures, muscle strains, tendon damage, fascia irritation, and more.

 How PRP Aids in Injury Recovery

-Because of the many tissue types that PRP can help heal, it has been shown to be an effective treatment method for a number of different injuries throughout the body.
+Because of the many tissue types that PRP can help heal, it is an effective treatment method for several different injuries throughout the body.

 Tendon and Ligament Strains and Tears